What is greenwashing - and how do you spot it?

 Key takeaway

-Greenwashing risk is no longer reputational only — it is increasingly a legal risk under the CMA Green Claims Code and the EU Green Claims Directive.
-Claims must be specific, substantiated, and verifiable.
+Greenwashing risk is no longer reputational only.
+It is increasingly a legal risk under the CMA Green Claims Code, EU consumer-protection rules and wider EU green-claims policy.
+Claims must be specific, substantiated and verifiable.
 Vague terms like "eco-friendly" and "sustainable" without qualification are problematic.
 Carbon neutrality claims based solely on offset purchases require transparent disclosure of the offset methodology and are under specific regulatory scrutiny.